-AHRC Observes the International Day of Persons with Disabilities:
+AHRC Observes The International Day Of Persons With Disabilities- Dec 3rd

-The American Human Rights Council (AHRC-USA) joins the nation, parents and the rest of the world in celebrating and observing the 26th Anniversary of International Day of Persons with Disabilities that falls today, Dec 3rd as declared by on 1992 United Nations General Assembly Resolution 47/3.
+Michigan, December 3, 2022: The American Human Rights Council (AHRC-USA) joins the nation and the rest of the world in celebrating and observing the International Day of Persons with Disabilities that falls today, Dec 3rd.
+The Day was designated by the UN in 1992, Resolution 47/3.

-"No human being is perfect," said Imad Hamad AHRC Executive Director.
-"It is the mark of a just society that people with various levels of ability are accepted, accommodated and provided with the opportunity to thrive," concluded Hamad.
+“No human being is perfect,” said Imad Hamad AHRC Executive Director.
+“The benchmark for a civilized and enlightened society is how it deals with its vulnerable populations,” continued Hamad.
+“It is the mark of a just society that people with various levels of ability are accepted, accommodated and provided with the opportunity to thrive,” concluded Hamad.